 Generative Design for Part Consolidation

-After this lesson, you'll be able to:
+After the end of this course, you’ll be able to:

-- Inspect a multi-component assembly.
+- Examine a multi-component assembly.

 Project resource download